 - On Apple TV, select Settings from the main menu.

 - Select General > Remotes > Remote App.
 If Home Sharing isn't set up on your Apple TV, you should turn it on.

 Apple TV uses Home Sharing to stream content from your iTunes library on your computer to your HDTV.
 If you connect your Apple TV to your iTunes library using Home Sharing, you can use Remote to browse and play content from any iTunes library in the Computers section of your Apple TV.
 You can also use Remote to select between available speakers to enhance your audio and video experience.

 Turn on Home Sharing using Remote

 - Connect iPhone, iPad, or iPod touch to a Wi-Fi network on the same local network as your Mac, PC, or Apple TV.

 - Open the Remote app on your iOS device.

 - Turn on Home Sharing from the Remote Settings screen.

-- Sign in to the same Home Sharing account you used to sign in on your other devices.
+- Sign in to the same Apple ID you used on your other devices.

 After you set up Home Sharing on one or more devices, Remote will pair with those devices and you can start controlling them.
 You can use separate Apple IDs for Home Sharing and the iTunes Store on an iPhone, iPad, or iPod touch.
-For example, you can sign in to Home Sharing using one account and then use a separate account for the iTunes store.
+For example, you can sign in to Home Sharing using one Apple ID and then use a separate Apple ID for the iTunes store.